 |GP||FG Att||FG Made||XP Att||XP Made||Points|

-Elliott made two of three field-goal tries and added three extra points in Sunday's win over the Giants.
+Elliott made both of his field-goal attempts and two of three extra-point tries in Sunday's 32-30 win over the Texans.

 Elliott again put his team in a precarious position by missing the extra-point try after the Eagles' first fourth-quarter touchdown that left them with just a 13-point advantage.
 He more than made up for it, however, as he punched a 35-yarder in to win it as time expired.
 The Memphis product also made a 47-yard attempt in the contest and has not missed from inside 50 yards since Week 7.
 Elliott will try to keep that streak intact with the Eagles' playoff hopes on the line Week 17 at Washington.

 Elliott (illness) doesn't have a designation on the final injury report for Sunday's game against the Texans, Tim McManus of ESPN.com reports.

 Elliott missed practice Thursday but made it back Friday, apparently making good progress in his recovery from an illness.
 He'll be fine to handle the kicking work Week 16, facing a Houston team ranked fifth in the league for points allowed (20.1 per game).